Understanding nEHS

 To the nEHS laws and regulations

-In order to give all players planning security during the introductory phase of national emissions trading, the system starts with a fixed price phase.
-During this period, the prices for the certificates are already fixed.
+In order to give all stakeholders planning security during the introductory phase of the national emissions trading system (nEHS), the system starts with a fixed price phase.
+During this period, the prices for the nEHS certificates (nEZ) are regulated by law.

 Development of certificate prices in national emissions trading